sybernix/lang-exchange-lk/docs/thesis.md

 #### 3.3.4 Fourth Cycle

+##### 3.3.4.1 Requirement Analysis

+This cycle was performed to implement the following features.

+*   a user recommendation algorithm to display list of recommended language partners
+*   Language forum where user learning the same language can share resources
+*   Display list of users learning the same language

+The above requirements were identified during the discussion session with the project supervisor Dr. Wickramarachchi, held on 11th, 18th, and 25th of October 2020.
+Rather than showing a list of random users as suggestion, an algorithmic way of distilling best matches will make it easy to find a language partner.
+In addition, a forum where all learners of one language can share resources will help debutants with access to enormous resources to learn.

-This cycle was performed to fine tune the platform and prepare it for deployment in Amazon Web Services and serve it at www.langexchange.lk.
-During this cycle, a user recommendation feature based on a custom algorithm was also implemented.
+At the end of this cycle the system was fine tuned and prepared for deployment in Amazon Web Services and served at www.langexchange.lk.

-##### User recommendation system design
+##### 3.3.4.2 Design